 Lake County plays a role in facilitating many local partnerships.
-Lake County attends the monthly meetings with the Alliance for Human Services to receive and respond to the needs of the community.
-Most recently, a pilot was initiated by Wauconda School District 118, Catholic Charities and the Continuum of Care to provide services and rental subsidies to families in the district who are experiencing homelessness or housing instability.
+Most recently, a pilot program was initiated by Wauconda School District 118, Catholic Charities and the Continuum of Care to provide services and rental subsidies to families in the district who are experiencing homelessness or housing instability.
 The first two families in that pilot program are in the process of obtaining housing.
 In addition, Lake County is working with Thresholds to partner with a housing developer to expand permanent supportive housing for people with serious mental illness.
-This project was awarded funds in a prior year and hopes to leverage additional funding available through the American Rescue Plan Act.
+This project was awarded funds in prior years and hopes to leverage additional funding available through the American Rescue Plan Act.